WA Seattle WA Zone Forecast

 and Arlington

 in the upper 60s to mid 70s.
-Light wind becoming northwest around
+Light wind becoming northwest to

 10 mph in the afternoon.